 What is the estimated lost energy cost savings found in the field by measure, normalized per thousand square feet?
 Table 5.4 shows the estimated lost energy cost savings by measure normalized per thousand square feet and includes the impact of applicability.
-The ID's match those in Figure 5.1.
 The values are calculated as discussed previously under overall savings, except on a per-measure basis.
 When there were no verified cases below code in the sample, the lost savings are shown as zero in the table, even though a larger sample or more measure instances may reveal some lost savings.
-This table also shows the number of buildings in which the measure was applicable and the number of buildings in which it was verified.
+This table also shows the number of buildings in which the measure was applicable (Appl.) and the number of buildings in which it was verified (Ver.).
+The applicable and verified columns only include non-compliant instances.
 Note that numerous measures applied to only a very small number of buildings.
 In these cases, the lost energy cost savings is presented below, however, it is certainly not statistically representative of the population.
-Two lost savings values from non-compliance are shown:
+Three lost savings values from non-compliance are shown: